William Contreras Preview, Player Props: Brewers vs. Cardinals

 William Contreras At The Plate

-- Contreras leads Milwaukee with 149 hits and an OBP of .366, plus a team-best slugging percentage of .461.
+- Contreras has 151 hits and an OBP of .367 to go with a slugging percentage of .462.
+All three of those stats lead Milwaukee hitters this season.

-- Among the qualifying batters in MLB action, his batting average ranks 13th, his on-base percentage ranks 16th, and he is 53rd in the league in slugging.
+- He ranks 12th in batting average, 15th in on base percentage, and 52nd in slugging among the qualifying hitters in baseball.

-- Contreras enters this game on a 12-game hitting streak.
-During his last games, he's hitting .400.
+- Contreras is batting .421 during his last games and is on a 13-game hitting streak.

-- Contreras has driven in a run in 51 games this season (37.8%), including 19 games with more than one RBI (14.1%).
-He has also driven in three or more of his team's runs in six contests.
+- Contreras has picked up an RBI in 37.5% of his games this season, with two or more RBI in 14.0% of his games.
+He has also driven in three or more runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.